mdn/content/files/en-us/web/progressive_web_apps/guides/offline_and_background_operation/index.md

 ![Diagram showing push message subscription steps](push-messaging-1.svg)

-1. The app server needs to be provisioned with a {{Glossary("Public-key_cryptography", "public/private key pair")}}, so it can sign push messages.
+1. As a prerequisite, the app server needs to be provisioned with a {{Glossary("Public-key_cryptography", "public/private key pair")}}, so it can sign push messages.
 Signing messages needs to follow the [VAPID](https://datatracker.ietf.org/doc/html/draft-thomson-webpush-vapid-02) specification.

 2. On the device, the app uses the {{domxref("PushManager.subscribe()")}} method to subscribe to messages from the server.
 The `subscribe()` method: